-- 8. Loss of Campus Dining Facility(s) Privileges: The student is informed in writing that they are being involuntarily removed from the dining hall for a designated period, which may be permanent.
-Removal from the dining hall means that a student may not purchase or use a meal card in campus dining facilities. - Failing Grade: In cases involving violations of the Academic Integrity Policy, a failing grade, or a grade of zero for either an assignment and/or a course may be administered. - 10.
-Hold on Records: The University may withhold transcripts, diplomas, class registration privileges, or other official records pending the disposition of cases and completion of sanctions if such action is reasonably necessary to preserve the University's ability to enforceits disciplinary rules. - 11.
-Financial Restitution: Financial restitution may be imposed on students whose violation of these standards has involved monetary loss or damage.
+- 10. Hold on Records: The University may withhold transcripts, diplomas, class registration privileges, or other official records pending the disposition of cases and completion of sanctions if such action is reasonably necessary to preserve the University's ability to enforce its disciplinary rules.

+- 11. Financial Restitution: Financial restitution may be imposed on students whose violation of these standards has involved monetary loss or damage.
 Restitution as imposed by the hearing officer becomes a financial obligation to the University.
 Either full payment or an agreement for partial payment according to a schedule agreed to by the Office of Student Conduct is required before the student may register for classes again, or in the case of seniors, before the student may graduate.

-Fines: The implementation of these fines for alcohol and/or drug violations may be in addition to sanction conditions including, but not limited to, Al-cohol/ Drug Education Workshops, BASICS, referrals for substance abuse treatment, community service, and/or other sanctions.
+- 12. Fines: The implementation of these fines for alcohol and/or drug violations may be in addition to sanction conditions including, but not limited to, Alcohol/ Drug Education Workshops, BASICS, referrals for substance abuse treatment, community service, and/or other sanctions.
 Students found in violation of this policy may be subject to the following fines:

-12. Alcohol and/or Alcohol Containers Violation (#7)

 - a.
+Alcohol and/or Alcohol Containers Violation (#7)

-First offense \$100
+- First offense \$100

+- Second offense \$200

+- Third offense \$300

 - b.
-Second offense \$200

-- c.
-Third offense \$300

-13. Drugs and/or Drug Paraphernalia (#8)
+Drugs and/or Drug Paraphernalia (#8)

-- a.
-First offense \$100
+- First offense \$100

-- b.
-Second offense \$200
+- Second offense \$200

-- c.
-Third offense \$300
+- Third offense \$300

-- 14. Failure to Comply and Sanction Violations may be subject to a \$50 noncompliance fine and/or a hold placed upon a student's University record.
+- 13. Failure to Comply and Sanction Violations: These sanctions may carry with them a \$50 noncompliance fine and/or a hold placed upon a student's University record.
 The student must make this payment directly to the Bursar's Office within 30 days from notification thereof.
 Failure to make the payment may result in additional University action.

-C. Student Group Sanctions
+C. STUDENT GROUP SANCTIONS